aws/aws-cdk/packages/@aws-cdk/aws-s3/README.md

   { prefix: 'foo/', suffix: '.jpg' });
 ```

-Adding notifications on existing buckets:
+### Adding notifications on existing buckets

+You can add notifications to existing bucket by importing the bucket and using the same API:

 ```ts
 const bucket = Bucket.fromBucketAttributes(this, 'ImportedBucket', {